pestphp/docs/continuous-integration.md

 1. Next, create a `tests.yml` file within the `your-project/.github/workflows` directory.
 The file should have the following contents:

 > Note: Naturally, you should customize the script above according to your requirements.
-For instance, if you are not utilizing Laravel, then exclude the "Prepare Laravel" step.
-Similarly, if you do not utilize "npm" at all, then remove any "npm" related steps.
+An example would be needing to set up a database if your tests require one for testing purposes.

 ```yml
 name: Tests